 Infamous Money Battles

 In 2016, entitlement is a dirty word.
-But that hasn’t stopped scores of family, friends, acquaintances and mailmen of music icon Prince facing off against one another and laying claim to his $250 million estate they believe they’re entitled to.
+But that hasn’t stopped scores of family, friends, acquaintances and postmen of music icon Prince facing off against one another and laying claim to his $250 million estate that they believe they’re entitled to.